thinnker/micro-ai-ts/README.md

 ### Micro (Client)

-The core client for direct LLM interactions with conversation management.
+The core client for direct LLM interactions with conversation management and tool calling.

 `Configured`